LEDDS: Portable LBM-DEM simulations on GPUs: Acknowledgements

 \section{Acknowledgements}

-This research was supported by the SNSF grant 200020\_197223, ``Numerical simulation of melt extraction in magmatic crystal mush''.
+The authors would like to thank the reviewers for their careful reading of the manuscript and their constructive comments, which helped improve the quality and clarity of this work.
+This research was supported by the SNSF grant 200020{\_}197223, ``Numerical simulation of melt extraction in magmatic crystal mush''.
 C.C. further acknowledges financial support from the BNBU Research Fund $\mathrm{n^o UICR0700094}$-$24$ entitled ``GPU-accelerated multidisciplinary methods for industrial computational fluid dynamics''.